kritika243/documenting-next-js/incremental-static-regeneration/README.md

 With ISR, Next.js allows you to update static pages after you've built your application You can statically generate individual pages without needing to rebuild the entire site, effectively solving the issue of dealing with stale data
+`How?
+In the getStaticProps function, apart from the props key, we can specify a revalidate key, The value for revalidate is the number of seconds after which a page re-generation can occur`

+- On first re-load page after the re-validate time has finished -> regeneration gets triggered (regeneration is happening in the background) and you'll still see the stale data / content on page -> on another re-load -> updated data gets shown.

+- Note
+- `A re-generation is initiated only if a user makes a request after the revalidate time If a user visits our product details page but there is no other user hitting that page the entire day, the re-generation does not happen Revalidate does not mean the page automatically re-generates every 10 seconds It simply denotes the time after which, if a user makes a request, a re-generation has to be initiated The re-generation can also fail and the previously cached HTML could be served till the subsequent re-generations succeed`

 ## Getting Started